RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 In version 6.2.4, Redis Enterprise Software introduced the Redis database compatibility upgrade policy (`redis_upgrade_policy`).
 This policy controls the default value for the Redis database compatibility when creating or updating databases.

-As of v6.2.4, this policy defaults to `major`, which limits Redis database compatibility to the most recent major release (v6.0, as of this writing).
+As of v6.2.4, this policy defaults to `major`, which limits Redis database compatibility to the most recent major release.
 This value supports a more conservative approach to upgrades.
-You can change the value to support more frequent upgrades, however, you'll need to upgrade more frequently to stay current.
+You can change the value to support more frequent upgrades; however, you'll need to upgrade more frequently to stay current.

 If you change the policy to `latest`, you need to upgrade Redis Enterprise Software every time there's a minor release.
 Further, you'll need to leave the policy set to `latest` until the next major release of Redis Enterprise Software, which generally happens every 18-24 months.